amroalbarham/reading-notes/read401/read08.md

 **bearer:** *authentication (also called token authentication) is an HTTP authentication scheme that involves security tokens called bearer tokens.*

 **secret:** *a string that used to encrypt the token when we create it and identify it when its come back to our server.
-JSON Web Token: It is a standard used to create access tokens for an application.*
+JSON Web Token: It is a standard used to create access tokens for an application..*